 But in the winter, I also check trail conditions since harsh weather can do a number on the trails.
 I want to know if there is ice, how much snow there is, and if there are any washouts or other issues with the trail.

-For trail conditions I like to check a local online hiking forums for the area as well as the website of the park I plan to visit.
-(If you’re in Southwest BC, check out my post on how to find trail conditions for Vancouver.)
+For trail conditions I like to check a local Facebook groups and Reddit threads, Instagram, All Trails and the website of the park I plan to visit.

 For snow conditions I use the closest ski resort forecast to my destination from snow-forecast.com since it will provide conditions and forecasts for various elevations.
 But watch out for artificially inflated snowpack numbers from man-made snow!

 I always carry The Ten Essentials when hiking and it’s even more important to do so in the winter.

 I supplement my regular first aid kit and emergency supplies with some chemical hand warmers and a bright headlamp with fresh batteries (in addition to the small emergency light I always carry).

 I also add in sunscreen and SPF lipbalm because the snow reflects light and no one likes sunburns and chapped lips.

 I use a Petzl Actik Core headlamp.
 It’s super bright and easy to use without being too expensive.
 Plus the batteries last a long time on low power.